MiDataInt/mdi-manager/README.md

 - <https://github.com/MiDataInt/mdi-apps-suite-template>

-to this repository if you wish to **run a secure Stage 2 apps server** on your own publicly addressable server (e.g, and AWS instance),
+to this repository if you wish to **run a secure Stage 2 apps server** on your own publicly addressable server (e.g, an AWS instance),

 - <https://github.com/MiDataInt/mdi-simple-server>

 and to these repositories for the pipelines and apps frameworks, if you wish to help develop the MDI itself.